 When it comes to injuries at rental properties, these are the most common:

 - Slip-and-Falls – You would expect slip-and-fall injuries to increase in frequency when the pavement is wet or covered in ice, but these types of injuries can occur in any season if walkways aren’t properly maintained.
-To prevent injuries of this nature, repair uneven or damaged pavement, make sure handrails are well-secured and decks are in good condition.
+To prevent injuries of this nature, repair uneven or damaged pavement, and make sure handrails are well-secured and decks are in good condition.

 - Dog Bites – Even a friendly dog can bite if they feel threatened or confused.
 Though the owner of the dog is truly the responsible party, many investors find themselves involved in lawsuits for simply allowing dogs on the property.
 If you choose to welcome dogs at your properties, be sure you are familiar with the animal before move-in.
 Many investors will do a pet visit, so they can be introduced to the animal in person and observe what the dog’s behavior is like.
 A cute picture of the pet is not an indicator of behavior.